Lucas-Zampar/amazonian_birds_detector/README.md

 | Image size during presizing               | 1024x1024                |

-The evaluation was conducted by the framework [FiftyOne](https://github.com/voxel51/fiftyone) using mean Average Precision (mAP) metric defined by the evaluation criteria of the [COCO](https://cocodataset. org/#detection-eval).
+The evaluation was conducted by the framework [FiftyOne](https://github.com/voxel51/fiftyone) using mean Average Precision (mAP) metric defined by the evaluation criteria of the [COCO](https://cocodataset.org/#detection-eval) dataset.
 Considering the IoU threshold at 50%, the baseline and the definitive model achieved the following results:

 |       Model       |    mAP  |